Robust ultra-shallow shadows

-We explore this territory.
-We present a robust shadow estimation scheme for shallow circuits with arbitrary architectures of random local gates, under mild noise-type assumptions.
-We assume only that the average measurement channel is invariant under single-qubit Clifford rotations and accurate implementation of a single initial state.
-A simple but experimentally-crucial observation is that, for this to happen, it is sufficient for instance that the first circuit layer consists of ideal single-qubit random Cliffords, regardless of the subsequent circuit, which can even be subject to (time-stationary) gate-dependent, non-Markovian noise.
-Single-qubit Clifford invariance guarantees that the measurement map is Pauli diagonal.
-In turn, the circuit shallowness guarantees that the corresponding diagonal elements admit a tensor train (TT) description of low-rank if the noise is only weakly correlated.
+Our work answers this question in the affirmative.
+We show that achievable advantages are significant but also limited at current noise levels.
+To this end, we present a robust shadow estimation scheme for ultra-shallow circuits with arbitrary architectures of random local gates, under mild and practically plausible assumptions on the noise.
+We assume only that the average noisy measurement channel is invariant under local rotations and the accurate implementation of a single initial state.
+A simple but experimentally crucial observation is that, for this to happen, it is sufficient for instance that the first circuit layer consists of accurately implemented single-qubit random Cliffords, regardless of the subsequent circuit, which can even be subject to time-stationary, gate-dependent, non-Markovian noise.
+As observed in previous works, single-qubit Pauli invariance guarantees that the measurement map is Pauli diagonal and the circuit shallowness guarantees that the corresponding diagonal elements admit a tensor train (TT) description of low-rank.
+For us, it is crucial that this structure is maintained if the noise is approximately local.
 This allows us to develop efficient methods for directly estimating the measurement channel using standard tensor-network tools such as the modified alternating least squares ($\operatorname{MALS}$) \cite{Oseledets2012}.